 It is a common problem for employers that an employee requested to attend a disciplinary hearing will absent themselves from work, citing stress or depression as the cause.
 The employer is often caught in a tricky situation — between the need to resolve the disciplinary situation quickly and effectively whilst remaining sensitive to the absent employee’s ill health.

-Whilst no disciplinary process should be allowed to drag on unnecessarily, it is important to give an employee who is unwell a little time and space.
-It may be appropriate to postpone the hearing for a short while, for example, to allow the individual to receive treatment.
-For example, in the recent case of Nunn v Charles Robertson (Developments) Ltd the claimant, who had been off sick for two months, was dismissed in his absence when he stated that he felt too fragile to attend a hearing.
+Whilst no disciplinary process should be allowed to drag on unnecessarily, as that in itself can be a hallmark of unfairness, it is important to give an employee who is unwell a little time and space.
+It may be appropriate to postpone the hearing for a short while, for example, to allow the individual reasonable time to receive treatment.
+For example, in the case of Nunn v Charles Robertson (Developments) Ltd the claimant, who had been off sick for two months, was dismissed in his absence when he stated that he felt too fragile to attend a hearing.
 The Employment Tribunal found that his employer had jumped the gun — and should have made the reasonable adjustment of postponing the hearing until he was well enough to attend.

 Medical evidence from an Occupational Health Service, or from the employee's own GP, will be invaluable in deciding whether postponement is reasonable and for how long.